 Technical

-If you do not find the information you are searching for, please contact Raquel Baker, District Technician, at 765-373-9542 or raquel.baker@in.nacdnet.net.
+If you require additional assistance, please contact Raquel Baker, District Conservation Technician, at 765-373-9542 or raquel.baker@in.nacdnet.net.

 How Farmers can Fight Floods and Droughts: